There’s a lot more to planting tomatoes than simply sticking them in the ground.

 Start by digging a hole about 10-12 inches deep.

-Add a handful of compost and a little fertilizer to the hole (I use a teaspoon of Pro-Gro, or Compost Plus).
+Add a handful of compost and a little fertilizer to the hole (we recommend a teaspoon of Pro-Gro or Compost Plus).
 Stir it in.

 Gently snip off the bottom-most leaves and stems so that you can plant the tomato a little deeper.
 This will encourage the plant to shoot out more roots which will give it better structural support to bear the weight of future fruit.

 Place the plant in the hole and stabilize it with a little soil.
-Make sure no leaves are touching the soil; if there are, snip those off too since tomato diseases are often soil-borne.
+Make sure no leaves are touching the soil.
+If there are, snip those off too since tomato diseases are often soil-borne.
 Be sure to leave at least two full sets of leaves on the plant so that photosynthesis can still take place.

 Cover the wet soil with mulch leaving a circle of exposed soil around the stem.
 If the mulch gets too close to the plant, it will promote rot and slugs.

 As the tomato grows, use a strip of cloth, string, or garden wire to tie the main stem of the plant to the stake.